sbseltzer/kioku-srs/MODEL.md

       some-custom-group.(lua|json|xml|ini)
   /addons - where addon scripts go - this is the root include path for scripting all languages
     /my-addon-folder
-      info.(lua|json|xml|txt) - Contains stuff like plugin dependency, where it came from, etc. manifest.(lua|json|xml|txt) - Data-oriented install/uninstall information.
+      .version - Implementation version for this addon.
+This is checked against the device .version file for ABI compatibility. info.(lua|json|xml|txt) - Contains stuff like plugin dependency, where it came from, etc. manifest.(lua|json|xml|txt) - Data-oriented install/uninstall information.
       options.(lua|json|xml|ini) - Specialized options available to client.